Krishna7031/Medical-Portal/README.md

-# Mdeical-Portal : Advance Java WebProject
+# Medical-Portal : Advance Java WebProject
 Doctor Patient Portal is an Advance Java Web Project.

 # Technology used in this project: